Cambridge City Guide

 Renting a furnished 85m2 flat in Cambridge can set you back between £1,400 and £1,900 per calendar month depending on the type of area you’re renting in.
 On top of this, you’ll need to budget around £144 a month for gas, electricity and water.
 Consumables aren’t as expensive as you’ll find in the UK’s Capital, London.
 In fact, Cambridge is the third most expensive city in the UK.
 A basic restaurant lunch menu in the business district of the city will cost around £12.
 Bread will cost 71p, whilst for a decent bottle of red wine you can expect to pay £10.

-The average salary in Cambridge is £31,491.
-A Cambridge-based software engineer can expect to command a salary of around £36,387, depending on experience, whereas the average rate paid to software developers in Cambridge can be around £15k more at £46,888.
+The average salary in Cambridge is £35,000.
+A Cambridge-based mid-level ASIC Design engineer can expect to command a salary of between £45-£55,000, depending on experience, whereas the average salary for a mid-level Data Scientist would be between £60-£80,000.

 Commuting from Cambridge to London is a breeze with a fast train service to London, Kings Cross that takes less than 50 minutes.
-Commuting around Cambridge is equally straightforward with 80 miles of Fenland-flat bike paths and plans for a new Chisholm Trail to allow cyclists to travel from Cambridge North Railway Station through to the City Centre, making cycling safer than ever and opening up increasingly environmentally–friendly commuter options.
+Commuting around Cambridge is equally straightforward with 80 miles of Fenland-flat bike paths and the new Chisholm Trail (which allows cyclists to travel from Cambridge North Railway Station through to the City Centre), has made cycling safer than ever and opened up increasingly environmentally–friendly commuter options.

 If cycling isn’t your thing, there are plans to improve transport around the city with a tram network to help reduce congestion and pollution in the area.